Doing Dementia Together™, we can make living well with dementia, the expectation, not the exception.

-Pioneering dementia education in North America
+Pioneering a unique dementia care model in North America

 Like other approaches rooted in person-directed or relationship-based care models, SPECAL® places the well-being of the person with dementia at the center of care.